Blood Clots: Risks and Treatments

 Summer is a good time to learn the signs of deep vein thrombosis because long car trips and flights can put people - especially those predisposed to clots - at even greater risk.

 A simple anatomy lesson may help you understand.
 Blood flows through the arteries with the force of the beating heart.
 But the return trip to the heart requires a more complicated system.
 A series of valves in the veins prevents blood from flowing backward and pooling, but the force needed to pump the blood comes from the muscles in the legs and arms.
 Any time the legs are immobilized for long periods of time, the risk of deep vein thrombosis increases.

 There's no proof that travel causes deep vein thrombosis.
 But anyone at risk for clots should be cautious when traveling for long periods of time.
 Drink plenty of fluids to stay hydrated.
 Take a break and walk around every hour or so.
 Also, flexing and pointing your feet works the calf muscles, which can help keep the blood flowing.

 Deep vein thrombosis can occur at any age.
-I've treated teenagers and men and women well into their 80s.
+As a vascular surgeon, I've treated teenagers and men and women well into their 80s.
 According to the CDC, between 300,000 and 600,000 Americans a year develop a blood clot in a leg or, in rare cases, in an arm.